 2016 - The Kelly Droege and Sofie Beckham Addition, aka the Upper Grassy Residence, 110 Upper Grassy Branch Road, Asheville NC.
 Commissioned 2015.
 Built onto a 1930s modern (bottom photo).

 2016 - The James W. and Anne Dale House, aka the West Chapel Residence, 321 Chapel Road, Black Mountain NC.
 Won 1st place in the juried 2017 George Matsumoto Prize.
 Won a 2017 AIA Asheville award.

 2016 - The Fletcher and Resa Walch House, aka the Black Mountain Residence, 327 Chapel Road, Black Mountain NC.

 2018 - The Jackie Weiner House, aka the Riverview Residence, 220 Riverview Road, Asheville NC.

-2018 - The David and Ashley Mitchell House, aka the Villa Nova Residence, 353 Retreat Ridge Way, Asheville NC.
+2018 - The David and Ashley Mitchell House, aka the Villa Nova Residence, aka Nova Residence, 353 Retreat Ridge Way, Asheville NC.
 Built by Milestone Contracting.
+Won a 2022 AIA Asheville award.
 Photos by Keith Isaacs.

 2019 - The Elizabeth Cole and David Frame House, aka the Faulkner Residence, 14 Faulkner Avenue, Asheville NC.